PHACDataHub/data-mesh-ref-impl/usvdm/kafka_streams/README.md

 ## C. Objectives

-The diagram below describes three timelines of vaccinations, one per person.
-The data points for vaccination events and adverse effects are indicated with square around vaccine identifier (letter).
+On the right of the diagrams, there are some summaries for vaccination records and monthly adverse effects per vaccines, they are part of the objectives.

 ![Vaccination Event Streams](./img/vaccination_event_stream.jpeg)

-On the right, there are some objectives:
 1. At PT-level:
     - to enrich personal vaccination records with vaccine information provided by Federal agencies such as vaccine standards, or vaccine lot information by manufacturers and supply chains.
     - to keep personal vaccination records up-to-date, with vaccination events happening outside of the jurisdiction.